Debugging Concurrent Programs

 add_link_options(-fsanitize=thread)

-Then simply cmake -DENABLE_TSAN=ON ...
+endif()Then, simply run cmake -DENABLE_TSAN=ON ...

-Hands-on: A Complete Data Race Diagnosis
+Hands-on: Diagnosing a Data Race

 #include <thread>